open-project/kicadlibrary/README.rst

 This is a collection of electronic device symbols and footprints for `KiCad <http://www.kicad-pcb.org>`_ which is used by `open-project.ch <http://open-project.ch>`_

+**This branch is for OLDER versions of KiCAD which use deci-mills as internal units instead of mm**

 Device Part List
 ----------------
 :AP1117: